tomxbarnesx/git-interview-baseline/README.md

  create mode 100644 new-feature-file
 ```

-You can see the commit we made was in the context of the `new-feature` branch.
+You can see the commit we made was in the context of the `new-feature` branch, that 332a618 is the commit's specific id, if we ever need to refer back to it.

-Right as we got started though, we got another bug report and have to move back into `master` to fix and deploy.
+Right as we're gettig started, we find another bug and have to move back into `master` to fix and deploy.
 How do we move from `new-feature` branch back to `master`?
-What will our code look like when we move back to `master`?
+And what will our code look like when we're there?

 **Protip: You can create and checkout a new branch in one command using: `git checkout -b new-branch-name`.
 That will both create branch `new-branch-name` and move into it.**